 Donor Sentiment on Social Media

-According to multiple resources, donors have been using social media to donate and initiate funds for many causes.
+According to multiple sources, donors have been using social media to donate and initiate funds for many causes.
 The following are some statistics to help you figure out the sentiment.

 6 Tips to Use Social Media to Approach Millennials and Gen Z